aimux docs

 • an optional projectPath

-• an order in the session list
+• an order in the workspace list

 • a persisted workspace snapshot